Author: Boat Accessories Australia Date Posted: 4 January 2017

 Agency Name: Roads and Maritime Services

 Life Jacket Requirements: Every person (driver and passengers) must wear an approved life jacket while on board most vessels.
-On open waters, the life jacket must be a level 50S or greater.
+On enclosed waters, the life jacket must be Level 50s+ and in open waters, the life jacket must be a level 100 or greater.

 Agency Name: Department of Infrastructure, Planning and Logistics

 Life Jacket Requirements: One approved PFD for each person on board all water types.
-Type 1 PDFs are required on open and intermediate waters while a level 50 is suitable for inland waters.
+Level 100+ life jackets are required on open and intermediate waters while a level 50 is suitable for inland waters.

 Agency Name: Maritime Safety Queensland